-However, Belgrade’s growing population makes the case for focusing your Serbian real estate investment in the capital
+However, Belgrade’s growing population makes the case for focusing your Serbian real estate investment in Belgrade

 Serbia’s demographic decline with not impact Belgrade, the growing capital of the Balkans.
 If I were to make a real estate investment in Serbia, it would be in Belgrade.

-Real estate in Belgrade is extremely expensive compared to other regional capitals
+Real estate in Belgrade is expensive compared to other regional markets

-Price have gone up significantly in all cities in 2021, particularly in Sofia.
-But overall, I don’t see why Belgrade would command such a premium over comparable cities such as Sofia and Bucharest, which are both wealthier and part of the EU.
+Price have gone up significantly in all cities in 2022.
+But overall, I don’t see why Belgrade would command such a large premium over comparable cities such as Sofia and Bucharest, which are both wealthier and part of the EU.

 The discount to Budapest, visible in the new build segment, partially skewed by most new builds being in “New Belgrade”, does not quite apply to the core historical center of Belgrade.
 In this part of the city, prices for pretty, historical buildings are comparable to those in the best districts of Budapest.

 Are Belgrade historical buildings worth more than Budapest’s?
 In my opinion they shouldn’t be.
 The city has less potential for tourism, and the reality is that we are dealing with a country with a per capita GDP of $9,400 versus Hungary’s $18,500.